hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 that the device runs the correct version of firmware, has not been rooted, is emulated, or cloned.

-The protocol flow is shown in {{figure-cc-example}} where the client is the attester while the server is the relying party.
+The protocol flow is shown in {{figure-iot-example}} where the client is the attester while the server is the relying party.

 The flow starts with the client initiating a TLS exchange with the TLS